j178/leetgo/README.md

 | MSSQL | :white_check_mark: | Not yet |
 | Oracle | :white_check_mark: | Not yet |
 <!-- END MATRIX -->
-and many other languages are in plan. (help wanted, contributions welcome!)
+and many other languages are planned.
+(Help wanted, contributions welcome!)

 ## Installation